-Terminal UI — UTF-8 aware terminal I/O, styling via TSS (Terminal Style Sheets), and a set of widgets for building CLI apps.
+Terminal UI: UTF-8 aware terminal I/O, styling via TSS (Terminal Style Sheets), and a set of widgets for building CLI apps.

 Built-in tools — kat (file viewer + pager), ktl for kubectl, netstat, dig, wgcli, and many more.

-Extensible — Add your own plugins.
+Extensibility — Add your own plugins.
 Style everything with TSS.

 Lilush Shell uses Kitty's keyboard protocol and requires a compatible terminal emulator (kitty, foot, alacritty, konsole, etc.).